usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 3/Artifact: VA.gov Modernization Case Study.md

 Additionally, a price proposal shall be submitted in Microsoft Excel spreadsheet format.
 The first tab shall be a summary to include a top-level rollup of the total dollars and percentages by labor, materials, travel, Other Direct Costs, and total Task Order price.
 Labor shall further be broken out by labor categories, labor rates, and hours.
 A separate tab shall be used for the Prime and each Subcontractor.
 Additionally, any material or travel handling rates proposed for the Material or Travel line items shall be noted as well.

 VA’s pricing approach gave vendors flexibility while requiring detailed backup (e.g., labor hours, categories, and rates) to support a fair and thorough price evaluation.
 Since agile work is hard to scope precisely, VA shared its estimated budget upfront.
-This encouraged vendors to focus on maximizing value rather than underbidding—helping enable both comparative analysis and best-value trade-offs.
+This encouraged vendors to focus on maximizing value rather than underbidding, helping enable both comparative analysis and best-value trade-offs.

 ## Technical Capabilities Demonstration (TCD)